 With NYC being an island, there is no shortage of cruises around the city.
 Many of these cruises target tourists and are not inexpensive.
 But cruising on the Staten Island Ferry is one of the great free things to do in New York City!
 The Staten Island Ferry is a 5-mile cruise that operates between the tip of Manhattan near Battery Park to Staten Island.
 The cruise goes right past the Statue of Liberty, Governors Island and Brooklyn.
 The views are simply fantastic and unbeatable.

 Because the ferry is how locals commute and also free, you’ll mix with people of all types on board.
 At peak times the ferry can be quite crowded and, admittedly, a little pushy.
-My suggestion is to go off peak and leave plenty of time.
+My suggestion is to go off-peak and leave plenty of time.
+But boat tours tend to be expensive, if you ask me, a trip on the Staten Island Ferry one of the best free things to do in New York City.

 Attend a TV Show Taping